 This is an independent perspective based on information in the public domain.
-It is informed by a longstanding interest in the public role of universities, academic freedom, and higher education policy, management and governance.
-There are no personal links to any party in the Ridd case.
+There are no personal or professional links to any party in the Ridd case.
+The view put here is informed by a longstanding interest in the public role of universities, academic freedom, and higher education policy, management and governance.
 In 2019, I advised two universities on their policy responses to the French Review.

 Jon Day, 27 April 2016, Great Barrier Reef bleaching stats are bad enough without media misreporting